Global Point of Care

 • Clean frequently touched surfaces

-Sign up for Rapid Insights, our email series on rapid molecular testing.
+Sign up for Rapid Insights, our email series on rapid molecular testing

 This program will teach you about rapid tests and how they can quickly identify illnesses like the flu, COVID-19, respiratory syncytial virus (RSV), and strep throat.
 Rapid testing can help you get treated earlier and get well sooner.

-1. “RSV in Infants and Young Children” Centers for Disease Control and Prevention (CDC).
-Last reviewed December 18, 2020. https://www.cdc.gov/rsv/high-risk/infants-young-children.html.
+1. Symptoms and Care.”
+Centers for Disease Control and Prevention (CDC).
+Last reviewed September 24, 2021. https://www.cdc.gov/rsv/about/symptoms.html.

 2. “RSV in Older Adults and Adults With Chronic Medical Conditions” Centers for Disease Control and Prevention (CDC).
 Last reviewed December 18, 2020. https://www.cdc.gov/rsv/high-risk/older-adults.html.